Medical Detoxification: The Essential Step To Quitting

 Examination and testing – Before a person proceeds to the actual process of detoxification medical staff at the facility run some blood tests, and check a person’s overall physical, mental and emotional state.
 It is important that the one who’s entering detox has made the decision to go throughout this process fully aware of and accepting the terms and procedures.
 The process of evaluation is some sort of a preparation before a person undergoes the actual detox.

-Pharmacotherapy – To this date, there is no standard pharmacotherapy treatment for the management of methamphetamine withdrawal or dependence.
+Pharmacotherapy – To this date, there is no standard pharmacotherapy treatment for the management of crystal meth withdrawal or dependence.
 Medications such as antidepressants, dopamine agonists, and antagonists are being tested and used in some clinics.
 In other cases, doctors prescribe medications for meth detox, which include:

 - Anxiolytics and Sedative Hypnotics-(Valium) for short-term anxiety relief